shrinivas93/AWS-Certified-Developer-Associate-Notes/README.md

     - Use Putty
     - Convert .pem to .ppk using PuttyGen
     - Login to instance using public IP and .ppk file (SSH > Auth)
+    - Change permission of .pem file to 0400 on Linux
   - Security Groups (Details)
     - Acts like Firewall outside EC2 instance
     - Controls the inbound and outbound traffic of EC2 instances